AmEx revenue misses on strong dollar, loss of co-branded tie-ups

-American Express Co, the world's largest credit card issuer, reported quarterly revenue that fell short of analysts' estimates, hurt by a stronger dollar and the loss of several co-branded tie-ups.
+American Express Co (AXP.N), the world's largest credit card issuer, reported quarterly revenue that fell short of analysts' estimates, hurt by a stronger dollar and the loss of several co-branded tie-ups.

 AmEx's shares fell 1.4 percent to $79.80 after the bell on Thursday.

-Revenue from international operations, net of interest expense, fell 8 percent to $1.24 billion in the quarter ended March 31, accounting for about 16 percent of AmEx's total revenue.
+Revenue from international operations, net of interest expense, fell 8 percent to $1.24 billion (0.83 billion pounds) in the quarter ended March 31, accounting for about 16 percent of AmEx's total revenue.

 The dollar, which has gained about 22 percent in the past 12 months against a basket of major currencies, has been a spot of bother for U.S. multinational companies.